Flow-based Generative Models for Learning Manifold to Manifold Mappings: Flow-based Generative Models

 The three layers in the basic GLOW block (shown in Fig. \ref{block}), summarized in Table \ref{glowFunction} are all invertible functions.
 These are (a) {\it Actnorm}, (b) {\it Invertible $1\times 1$ convolution}, and (c) {\it Affine Coupling} Layers.
 Note that the data is squeezed before it is fed into the block.
 Then, the data is split as in \cite{dinh2016density}.

-{\bf (a) Actnorm.} normalizes the input to be a zero-mean and identity standard deviation.
+{\bf (a) Actnorm} normalizes the input to be a zero-mean and identity standard deviation.
 In \eqref{eq:actnorm_glow}, $\mu,\sigma$ are initialized from the data and then trained independently.

-{\bf (b) $1\times 1$ convolution.} applies the invertible matrix $R$ on the channel dimension.
+{\bf (b) $1\times 1$ convolution} applies the invertible matrix $R$ on the channel dimension.
 In \eqref{eq:1x1conv_glow}, $X\in \mathbf{R}^{s_r\times c_r}$ and $R\in \mathbf{R}^{c_r\times c_r}$ where $s_r$ is the resolution of the input variables while $c_r$ is the number of channels.

-{\bf (c) Affine Coupling.} uses the idea of split+concatenation.
+{\bf (c) Affine Coupling} uses the idea of split+concatenation.
 In \eqref{eq:affine_glow}, the input variable $X$ is {\em split} along the channel to $X_a,X_b$, and then $Y_a,Y_b$ are {\em concatenated} to get the final output $Y$.
 Here, $S$ (and $T$) are real-valued matrices of the same dimension as $X_b$ for element-wise scaling (and translation).

 In \cite{kingma2018glow}, authors use a closed form for the inverse of these layers.
 Notice that calculating the determinant of the Jacobian is simple for all these layers except the affine coupling layer in \eqref{eq:affine_glow} (Table \ref{glowFunction}).
-Since $\frac{dY_a}{dX_b}=0,\frac{dY_a}{dX_a}=I$, the Jacobian determinant is $\text{det}(S)$.